top of page

 • ED2 is usually due January.

-Round 1 ED most strongly improves your admissions chances out of all the application types.
-However, you must still be qualified for a college to be accepted.
+ED1 most strongly improves your admissions chances out of all the application types.
+However, you must still be qualified to be accepted.

 Most colleges say ED2 is for when a college is your top choice but you don't have time to submit by the ED1 deadline.

-In reality, ED2 gives aggressive applicants a stronger bid for their second choice.
+In reality, ED2 gives aggressive applicants a stronger bid for their top-choice target.

 Although this isn't how colleges intend ED2 to be used, I don't think you should feel too guilty.
 Early decision is widely criticized as predatory and creates the most stress for students out of any application option.
 You can't compare financial aid offers, and families don't know that you can, according to the NYT, exit the ED contract if you can't afford their offer.